-The performance licence guidance highlights that local authorities require 21 days’ notice, from receipt of the fully completed application, to process a licence.
-Whilst the local authority will issue licences as quickly as possible, it can only guarantee the issue of a licence if the full application is received in time.
+The performance licence guidance highlights that local authorities require 21 days' notice, from receipt of the fully completed application, to process a licence.
+Whilst we'll issue licences as quickly as possible, we can only guarantee the issue of a licence if the full application is received in time.

-All children who take part in public performances, from birth up to the last Friday in June of the school year in which they reach their sixteenth birthday, require a licence to perform.
+All children who take part in public performances, from birth up to the last Friday in June of the school year in which they reach their 16th birthday, require a licence to perform.

 A licence is required when:

 - there is an absence from school

 - money changes hands from the audience or in payment to the child or another person